 Busted!!!
 Effects of Cheap Auto Insurance Your Company Hides

 You must always be careful when people are trying to sell you something.
-Advertisers use appealing techniques which can mislead us.
+Advertisers use appealing techniques that can mislead us.
 In the insurance world, they come up with all sorts of things.
 They say “get the best insurance plan” or “get the cheapest rate”.
 They draw you in by promising “an inexpensive plan to cover your family.’’
 However, these companies don’t let you in on the entire truth of your insurance.

 Knowledge is Power

 There are basic limits to what insurance may cover.
 If you do not have the knowledge, you could be victimized by the propaganda.
 The insurance might be cheap, but when you take a closer look at it, does it cover what you need it to?
-This article highlights some auto insurance problems to give you proper insight on the insurance packages.
+This article highlights some auto insurance problems to give you a proper insight into the insurance packages.
 You will understand why you should opt for “standard insurance” and not “cheap insurance.”

 Your Income Is on the Line